 Start with your idea

-The current clothing market is highly saturated with products of many different kinds and quality levels targeting a variety of niche audiences, so the first thing to do is to find the crowd who needs the clothes you plan to create.
+The current clothing market is highly saturated with products of many different kinds and quality levels targeting a variety of niche audiences, so the first thing to do when learning how to start a clothing business is to find the crowd who needs the clothes you plan to create.